kc127/fashion-house/README.md

 ### About
-*Fashion Unit* is an e-commerce retail web-portal that aims to allow users to shop for clothing items.
+*Fashion House* is an e-commerce retail web-portal that aims to allow users to shop for clothing items.
 This single page application displays product detail page with four main modules

 * [Product Overview](#overview)
 * [Ratings & reviews](#ratings)